e-c-k-e-r/tortoise-tts/README.md

   - [x] Re-enable DDIM sampler
 - [ ] Extend the original inference routine with additional features:
   - [ ] non-float32 / mixed precision for the entire stack
+    - Parts of the stack will whine about mismatching dtypes...
   - [x] BitsAndBytes support
     - Provided Linears technically aren't used because GPT2 uses Conv1D instead...
   - [x] LoRAs